If you're interested in becoming an Indiana notary public, the information listed below will guide you step by step.

 6. Paying the application and commission fee.

 7. Printing out your Indiana notary public commission certificate from the link on the State's emailed confirmation letter.

 How can I start the Indiana notary application process to become an Indiana notary?

 To become an Indiana notary, please follow the instructions listed on the previous section on becoming an Indiana notary.
 Click here for more information on how to become an Indiana notary and read our Indiana law section.
 More information can be found at the Indiana Secretary of State's website.

 How do I renew my Indiana notary commission?

 Renewing your Indiana notary commission requires you to take the same steps as applying for an Indiana notary commission for the first time.
 A new application should be started before the notary's expiration date to ensure uninterrupted authority.

 When can I renew my Indiana notary commission?

 You can renew your Indiana notary commission up to sixty days before your commission expiration date.

 How much does it cost to become an Indiana Notary?

 To become an Indiana notary you must purchase an eight-year, $5,000 Indiana notary bond.
 The cost of the Indiana notary bond is only $50.00.
 The notary bond can be purchase at the American Association of Notaries' website: https://www.indiananotary.com/stamps.asp#bonds.
 The Indiana Secretary of State also require all Indiana notary applicants to pay $11.22 for the application and commission fee after completing the online application.
 You also need an Indiana notary stamp (price will vary based on the notary stamp unit you select).
 Please visit https://www.indiananotary.com/stamps.asp for notary stamps and supplies.

 How long does it take to become an Indiana Notary Public?

 The eight-year $5,000 Indiana notary bond purchased from the American Association of Notaries are issued within one business day.
-Online applications completed at the Indiana Secretary of State website speeds up the application process.
-If all the information is completed correctly at the Secretary of State's website, you will receive a confirmation letter by email within 1-2 business days.
-The confirmation letter will have a link to print out your Indiana notary public commission certificate.
+Completing an application online at the Indiana Secretary of State website speeds up the application process.
+If all the information is completed correctly at the Indiana Secretary of State's website, you will receive a confirmation letter by email within one to two business days.
+The confirmation letter will have a link to follow to print out your Indiana notary public commission certificate.